aakriti-poudel-chhetri/eds220-hwk4/README.md

 ## Objective

-The objective of this assignment is to produce a false-color image of the Eaton and Palisades fires using remote sensing data, highlighting the burn scar and demonstrating how coding and data visualization support environmental monitoring.
+The objective of this assignment is to
+- produce a false-color image of the Eaton and Palisades fires using remote sensing data
+- highlight the burn scar
+- demonstrate how coding and data visualization support environmental monitoring

 ## Repository Structure
 ```